Originofamonia/cnn_3d_printing/README.md

-# to train cnn model to classify 3d printing projections.
+# The cnn model to classify 3d printing projections.